Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog: Introduction

-Based on these observations, we argue that enhancing the relationship modeling between \textit{dialog context} and its \textit{semantic representations}, i.e., dialog and action states, is beneficial to improving the quality of dialog/action state generation, which further improves the generated response quality.
-We propose \textbf{Mars}, an end-to-end task-oriented dialog system with two se\textbf{m}antic-\textbf{a}ware cont\textbf{r}a\textbf{s}tive learning strategies, i.e., point-wise context-state and group-wise context-state contrastive learning.
-Specifically, (1) the point-wise context-state contrastive learning strategy focuses more on narrowing the gap in the representation space between dialog context and corresponding semantic representations for the same dialog turn.
-This strategy aims to obtain a continuous representation of the dialogue context that is semantically more consistent with its semantic representation.
-(2) Group-wise context-state contrastive learning strategy enlarges the overall continuous representation margin between dialog context and semantic representation, regardless of specific dialog context and semantic representation pairing relationship.
-The meaning behind this is to fully model the hierarchical structure of dialog context, which makes it easy to distinguish dialog context and the corresponding semantic representations for all dialog turns.
+In this paper, we explore what dialog context representation is beneficial to improving the quality of the belief/action state, which further enhances the generated response quality.
+As illustrated in Figure~\ref{fig:representation}, dialog context is recursively hybrid of previous dialog context and semantic states\footnote{These previous semantic states are helpful references for the generation of the current turn~\cite{DBLP:conf/aaai/YangLQ21}.}, i.e., belief and action states, for multi-turn dialog.
+Intuitively, the representation of dialog context $\{C_{t-1},U_{t-1}\}$, which is more similar with that of semantic states $B_{t-1}/A_{t-1}$, is beneficial to generate semantic states of the turn $t-1$.
+However, if their representations are too similar, there may be information redundancy in the representation of dialog context $\{C_{t},U_{t}\}$ in turn $t$, as shown in Figure~\ref{fig:representation}.
+Thus we raise another conjecture: whether representations of dialog context, which are more different from that of semantic states, are more conducive to multi-turn task-oriented dialog?

-Extensive experiments and analysis on the response generation and dialog state tracking tasks show the effectiveness of Mars.
+To tackle our conjectures, we propose \textbf{Mars}, an end-to-end task-oriented dialog system with two contrastive learning strategies, i.e., pair-aware context\&state and group-aware context\&state contrastive learning, to model the relationship between dialog context and semantic states from two different levels.
+Specifically, (1) the pair-aware context\&state contrastive learning strategy focuses more on narrowing the gap in the continuous representation space between dialog context and corresponding semantic states for the same dialog turn.
+This strategy aims to obtain a continuous representation of the dialog context that is semantically more consistent with that of its semantic states.
+(2) Group-aware context\&state contrastive learning strategy enlarges the overall continuous representation margin between dialog context and semantic states.
+The meaning behind this is to make representations between dialog context and semantic states more different.
+Extensive experiments and analysis on the response generation and dialog state tracking tasks verify our raised conjectures and the effectiveness of Mars.
 Mars achieves state-of-the-art performance on the MultiWOZ 2.0, CamRest676, and CrossWOZ.
 Moreover, Mars achieves remarkable performance in the low-resource scenario.
 Finally, we perform detailed error analysis and visualization to better apply our proposed Mars to real-world scenarios.
-This paper primarily makes the following contributions: